taylorcate/EmploymentFiles/README.md

  - Design graphics for posts in Canva and Microsoft Paint.
  - Log and archive posts for reference in a shared Google folder.
  - Actively curate collections of featured items to be shared.

+ **OPEN ROAD WRITING** - Chicago, IL
+_Freelance Editor and Writer - April 2018 - Present_
+ - Copyedit works written by individuals who speak English as a second language.
+ - Markup pdfs using the commenting tools in Adobe Acrobat.
+ - Identify inconsistencies in language and syntax across works.
+ - Maintain active communication with authors to ensure their meaning is not lost in the editing process.
+ - Discuss comments and edits with authors over Skype, on the phone, or in person.
+ - Exact changes in Adobe Acrobat once approved by authors.

 ## ADDITIONAL SKILLS
  - Skilled writer with a specific interest in creative works and academic writing.